Baptist House of Studies

 Duke Divinity School is committed to preparing men and women whom God has called for transforming ministry in the church.
 A list of Baptists who are seniors and recent graduates is provided upon request to churches and others seeking leadership.
 Some have included a brief resume that gives further background.
 You may contact them directly or seek further reference from the Baptist House director.

-Student Internships, Ministry Positions, and Placement Networks
+Student Internships, Ministry Positions, and Placements

 For Churches and Search Committees